jrg94/CSE5539/presentation/paper-notes.md

 ### 8.5 Estimating Chorus Sections and Repeated Sections (275 - 286)

+In this section, the authors explain what chorus is and why it's important.
+They also describe applications like music browsers and retrieval systems.

+Chorus sections are extracted by recognizing that they're usually the most repeated sections of a song.
+Naturally, the author describes many works that have done exactly that.

+Of course, there are challenges:

+1. Extracting acoustic features and calculating their similarity
+2. Finding repeated sections
+3. Grouping repeated sections
+4. Detecting modulated repetition
+5. Selecting chorus sections

+The remaining sections basically cover RefraiD (Refrain Detection method).
+RefraiD leverages a 12-dimensional feature vector called a chroma vector which encapsulates Each element of the vector represents one of 12 pitch classes.

+To account for key changes, the vectors are shifted for all possible keys and differences are calculated between all shifted vectors.

+RefraiD solves all 5 problems.

 #### 8.5.1 Extracting Acoustic Features and Calculating Their Similarities (278 - 281)

 ##### 8.5.1.1 Pitch Feature: Chroma Vector (278 - 280)